-We feel it’s important to make a separate very short article about the Xbox One controller.
+We feel it’s important to make a separate article about the Xbox One controller.

-Can you use the chinesse Xbox receiver on an Xbox One controller.
+Can you use the Chinese Xbox receiver on an Xbox One controller?

 About the Xbox One dongle/receiver for your PC.